Gundisalv/developer_entry_task/README.md

 ```
 python developer_entry_task.py
 ```
-it will print some selected examples for each of the functions requiered on the test, with their respective execution time and also the optimized versions of the same functions.
+it will print some selected examples for each of the functions required on the test, with their respective execution time and also the optimized versions of the same functions.

-### Run by fucntion
+### Run by function

 To run specific tests for each function you must give them as arguments.